Long-term expsosure to these gases can cause serious health effects. Acute exposures can cause loss of consciousness in the lab.

 Anyone in the lab who will be working in the space while the anesthetic gases are in use must take the EHS Anesthetic Gas Safety Training.
 Employees can use the “Enroll” link next to the training title on the Employee training tab.
-Students, volunteers, and other non-employee researchers can select the training “Anesthetic gas safety” on the Student training tab.
+Students, volunteers, and other non-employee researchers can select the training “Anesthetic gas safety” in the Laboratory safety courses tab.

 If you have any concerns about effectiveness of anesthetic gas controls in your lab, or any health concerns associated with exposure, EHS can perform area monitoring (sampling air in the working area) or personal monitoring (sampling your breathing space by attaching the sampler to your lab coat lapel) to check for waste anesthetic gases.
 Contact EHS at 480-965-1823 or askEHS@asu.edu to arrange for testing.